lkcozy/code-notes/notes/ai/ml/chatgpt.md

 ### Writing

+- give me three positives and three negatives and tell me how to make it more persuasive using classic rhetoric techniques.
 - Write the complete script of a Seinfeld scene in which Jerry needs to learn the bubble sort algorithm.
 Include frequent jokes and note audience laughter in the script.
 - Rewrite the above lyrics to be about the life of a postdoc